 One of the main aims of Honest History is to show how history is often abused to suit current political purposes and, on the other hand, to suggest that history can legitimately be called into play to support policy development.
 This section presents resources from Australian and international writers.

 Honest History hopes to be useful to teachers of history at secondary and tertiary levels.
 In particular, we believe history teachers play an important role in giving students the tools to work perceptively and critically with their own national story and to resist the abuse of history.
-This section reproduces useful material and refers teachers to other sources and we intend to build it further.
+This section reproduces useful material and refers teachers to other sources.